310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_1.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_4vSHk66febf13jo5.webp?timestamp=1727971099136 %}

 {% bubble Midori curious %}
-Something fell off the edge of the shelf… Maybe something that was stuck on the shelf fell off while we were fixing it?
+Something fell off the edge of the shelf… Maybe something that was stuck on the shelf fell out while we were fixing it?
 {% endbubble %}

 {% bubble Midori surprised %}
-…I-Isn’t this a sticker of ’Tropical Troppeys’!?[^1]
+…T-This is a sticker of ‘Tropical Troppeys’!?[^2]

 And it’s a *super* rare one at that!
 Only *five* of these were ever made…!
 It’s not as sticky anymore, but I want it so bad…!
 {% endbubble %}